jeangjy/jeangjy.github.io/_pages/about.md

 I am a Ph.D. in Economics at University of California, Riverside.

-I will join Cirque Analytics as Associate in 2024.
+I will join Cirque Analytics as Associate in August 2024.

 My research interests are in Health Economics, Labor Economics, and Development Economics.